The Curriculum (Years 1 to 6)

 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure house of wonder and joy for curious young minds.
-The Reading Scheme that is primarily used is 'Oxford Reading Tree' and the Phonics Scheme is 'Letters and Sounds'.
+The Reading Scheme that is primarily used is 'Oxford Reading Tree' and the Phonics Scheme is 'Floppy Phonics'.

 Writing (transcription-spelling and handwriting, composition, vocabulary, grammar and punctuation)